 Get me, I’m Carol Channing. –No, he’s cuter than Carol Channing.

 See above note on Sheldon Leonard.
-Carol Channing is a singer and comedian with a unique voice who starred as Lorelei Lee in the 1949 Broadway musical Gentlemen Prefer Blondes, which featured the song, “Diamonds Are a Girl’s Best Friend.”
+Carol Channing (1921-2019) was a singer and comedian with a unique voice who starred as Lorelei Lee in the 1949 Broadway musical Gentlemen Prefer Blondes, which featured the song, “Diamonds Are a Girl’s Best Friend.”
 In the 1953 film version of the musical, Marilyn Monroe played her role.

 There’s Liz Taylor. –No, he’s smaller than Liz Taylor. –Come on; be nice.

 Elizabeth Taylor (1932-2011) was an Academy Award-winning actress best known for her violet eyes and many marriages.
 She starred in films such as Cleopatra, National Velvet, Cat on a Hot Tin Roof, and many more.
 Beginning in the 1970s, she had a well-publicized struggle with her weight.
 Taylor was the first celebrity to create and market her own line of perfumes and jewelry—one of her fragrances was White Diamonds, launched in 1991, the same year this episode first aired.

 Here’s one for ya.
 Why did I cross the road?
 There’s no right answer.
 I don’t even know.